nolanlawson/promise-worker/README.md

 will have to debug those errors yourself.
 This library does however, print messages to `console.error()`, so you should see them there.

+#### Disabling Error Logging

+While the error logging does help with debugging in production you may not want to have all errors that occur in the worker logged to the console.
+To disable this feature pass `disableErrorLogging: true` in your options object when registering your PromiseWorker.

 ### Multi-type messages

 If you need to send messages of multiple types to the worker, just add